loryanstrant/GuestSyncEngine/README.md

 The M365 Tenant Guest Sync Solution automates the process of:
 - Inviting users from external organisation M365 tenants
-- Reporting on whether external users have successfully accessed the EBOS tenant
+- Reporting on whether external users have successfully accessed the host tenant
 - Keeping guest profile properties current
 - Removing guests if they are no longer required